xingchenwan/Casmopolitan/README.md

 # Code for 'Think Global and Act Local: Bayesian Optimisation for Categorical and Mixed Search Spaces'

-This repo contains the current implementation of the CASMOPOLITAN algorithm.
+This repo contains the current implementation of the Casmopolitan algorithm.

 [Link to paper](https://arxiv.org/abs/2102.07188)